 With stage two of the project, we’ll be installing peak hour bus lanes, between Whiteleigh Avenue and Curletts Road, on:

 We’re working closely with Waka Kotahi NZ Transport Agency, which is also planning to install bus lanes along Halswell Road, between Dunbars and Curletts roads.(external link)

-As part of our bus lane work, we’ll be making other changes to improve safety for all road users.
-This includes things like installing more pedestrian crossing points, widening footpaths, changing parking and relocating bus stops.
+As part of our bus lane work, we’ll be making other changes to improve safety for everyone.
+This includes things like installing more pedestrian crossing points and u-turn bays, widening footpaths, changing parking and relocating bus stops.

 Learn about the other changes we are proposing. (external link)